corgikit/pancake-document/products/lottery/lottery-guide.md

 ![](../../.gitbook/assets/how-to-lottery-header.png)

-PancakeSwap's Lottery is not only a good way to make stacks of CAKE, it's also loads of fun!
+ZexdexApp's Lottery is not only a good way to make stacks of CAKE, it's also loads of fun!
 This guide will walk you through getting involved in the Lottery.

 {% hint style="info" %}
 The Lottery has changed a little since its first iteration.
 Lottery v2 lets you win more often, have some control over your tickets, and has more potential for huge CAKE jackpots to get your mouth watering.
-Learn more about [PancakeSwap Lottery v2 here](https://docs.pancakeswap.finance/products/lottery).
+Learn more about [ZexdexApp Lottery v2 here](https://docs.zexdex.app/products/lottery).
 {% endhint %}

 ## Deciding if you'd like to enter a round